Storycaster: An AI System for Immersive Room-Based Storytelling: Introduction

 \section{Introduction}

 Spatial Augmented Reality (SAR) systems use precise geometric models of physical environments to seamlessly blend rendered virtual spaces into the real world.
-SAR systems such as Room Alive~\cite{jones2014roomalive} use projection mapping techniques that remove the need for head-mounted displays (HMDs), allowing users to remain present in and directly interact with their surroundings.
-However, the authoring experience for these systems is difficult because the author never sees the user's room.
-There is therefore a need to automatically adapt the visuals to the user's physical environment.
-Recently developed AI image generation techniques seem appropriate to this task.
+Systems such as Room Alive~\cite{jones2014roomalive} demonstrate how projection mapping techniques can transform a room without needing head-mounted displays (HMDs), allowing users to remain present in and directly interact with their surroundings.
+However, these kinds of experiences have traditionally relied on pre-authored content that cannot adapt dynamically to the user's physical environment or creative goals.
+Authoring such experiences is difficult since designers rarely have access to the user's room, yet convincing projection mapping requires content that is highly situated and spatially aligned with its environment.

-With the advent of large language models, we can consider the automatic generation of not just the visuals but the entire interaction itself.
-Furthermore, recent reliable speech recognition techniques open the possibility for the user to directly describe their desired experience in great detail, much as the characters in Star Trek: The Next Generation control and interact with the Holodeck.
+Recently developed AI image generation techniques offer a new opportunity to address this challenge.
+With the advent of large language models, we can consider the automatic generation of not just the visuals but rather the entire interaction itself, from different environments, characters, and narrative structure, all responding directly to user's creative requests.
+Combined with reliable speech recognition, this makes it possible for users to describe the experience they want, much as the characters in Star Trek: \textit{The Next Generation} interacted with the Holodeck.

-\textit{Storycaster} is a generative AI and SAR system designed to let users author their own experiences, augmenting physical spaces with virtual worlds.
-It is focused on immersive storytelling and providing users with the platform to tell any story (existing or new) and see it come to life in their own room. \textit{Storycaster} distinguishes itself from virtual reality applications as its users do not lose sight of where they are and their physical surroundings.
-We want users to be aware of where they are, and have the ability, with a simple voice command, to change their everyday surroundings.
+Despite advances in SAR and immersive projection, existing systems remain limited by static, pre-authored content and require specialized technical expertise to create or adapt experiences.
+There is a clear need for tools that empower everyday users to author dynamic, personalized stories in their own physical environments without the barriers of head-mounted displays, complex setup, or professional design skills.